chriskillpack/modplayer/README.md

 ![Screenshot of modplay](/docs/modplay.png)

-# MOD files
+# MOD and S3M files

-You can find MOD files at [The Mod Archive](https://modarchive.org/) but I included a couple in the `mods` folder that I used to test playback:
+You can find tracker files at [The Mod Archive](https://modarchive.org/) but I included a small selection in the `mods` folder that are used to test playback:

 `space_debris.mod` - one of the most popular MODs on The Mod Archive\
 `dope.mod` - From the PC demo [DOPE](http://www.pouet.net/prod.php?which=37) by Complex\